Non-abelian Hodge theory for algebraic curves in characteristic p: The non-abelian Hodge theory

-Recall the section $\tau': B'\to B'_{J'}$ defined in \eqref{taut sect II}.
+Recall the section $\tau': B'\to B'_{J',\omega'}$ defined in \eqref{taut sect II}.
 Let us define

+the base change of $\Loc_{J^p}\ra B'_{J',\omega'}$ along $\tau'$.
 By Corollary \ref{commutative Cartier}, this is a pseudo $\sP'$-torsor.
 An object in $\sH$ is a $J^p$-local system $(P,\nabla)$ with a specific $p$-curvature.
-We will call such a pair $(P,\nabla_P)$ a harmonic bundle, a name borrowed from Simpson (\cite{S}).
-See Remark \ref{har bundle} for an explanation.
+We have the following theorem whose proof will be given in \S\ref{proof}.

 \begin{thm} The stack $\sH$ is a $\sP'$-torsor. \end{thm}